sugarlabs/GSoC/Ideas-2019.md

 elsewhere).
 To understand how to locate and work on activities, see our guide to [Modifying Activities](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md#modifying-activities).
 This project expects you to think of what new activities can be created.
-The activity / set of activities should add a new learning experience for the user, and should also justify the 3 months timeline for GSoC.
+The activity or set of activities should add a new learning experience for the user, and must be large enough for the three months work for GSoC.

 See https://www.tandfonline.com/doi/pdf/10.1080/15391523.2017.1388200?needAccess=true
 to understand some user experiences and expectations.

-In the proposal, students should clearly mention all the features in their proposed activity(ies), and can include preliminary designs as well.
+In the proposal, students must mention the features in their proposed activity(ies), and may include preliminary designs as well.

 **Project Task Checklist:**<br>
- - [ ] Create the activity; ensure that the code is modular, commented, and does not use any deprecated modules
+ - [ ] Create the activity; ensure that the code is modular, commented, and does not use any deprecated modules,
- - [ ] Test the activity; put it out for the community to test and implement feature requests or patches for bugs reported
+ - [ ] Test the activity; put it out for the community to test and implement feature requests or patches for bugs reported,
- - [ ] Release activity on ASLO
+ - [ ] Release activity for use by primary school children.

 **Suggested Issues to work on:**<br>
  - Fixing issues in activities